This article contains compensated links; please read my disclaimer for more information.

 You can also check Sharon’s blog post on things to do in Paris if you need any more tips.

-Last time we visited Paris was for one afternoon during our road trip.
+The last time we visited Paris was for one afternoon during our road trip.
 We stayed near Arc de Triumph and Champs Elysées as we wanted to do some shopping and stroll around.
 If you only have one afternoon in Paris, I recommend you pick one attraction and book your accommodation in arrondissement next to it – this way you get to see two neighborhoods at once.

 If you are looking to explore a little less known places, I suggest you check out Beaune in Burgundy.
 The place was such a surprise and I absolutely loved it – this small town is for everyone who loves French wine, French Chateaus and French cuisine.